Just about anyone can opt out of providing birth control now

-The new regulations protect groups such as the Little Sisters of the Poor from litigation if they refuse to provide contraceptive coverage, but widen the pool of those shielded to include non-profits, for-profit companies, other non-governmental employers, and schools and universities.
+The new regulations, which take effect immediately, protect groups such as the Little Sisters of the Poor from litigation if they refuse to provide contraceptive coverage, but widen the pool of those shielded to include nonprofits, for-profit companies, other nongovernmental employers, and schools and universities.

 "These rules will not affect over 99.9 percent of the 165 million women in the United States," the Health and Human Services Department said in a statement.

-One of the most controversial — and one of the most welcomed — requirements of the 2010 Affordable Care Act was a regulation for health insurance plans to provide birth control coverage free of charge to patients.
+One of the most controversial — and most welcomed — requirements of the 2010 Affordable Care Act was a regulation for health insurance plans to provide birth control coverage free to patients.

 Related: Most Americans Support Birth Control Mandate

-The thinking behind it was to lower costs and improve health by helping more women get contraception, because pregnancy is much more expensive and more dangerous to a woman’s health than using birth control is, and because upwards of 40 percent of pregnancies in the U.S. are unplanned.
+The thinking behind it was to lower costs and improve health by helping more women get contraception, because pregnancy is much more expensive and dangerous to a woman’s health than using birth control, and because upward of 40 percent of pregnancies in the U.S. are unplanned.

 Some religious groups objected and sued.
-Roman Catholic oppose most methods of birth control and some other religious groups object to certain forms of birth control.
+The Roman Catholic Church opposes most methods of birth control, and some other religious groups object to certain forms of birth control.

 Related: Birth Control Mandate Next on Trump Agenda

-The move fulfills a promise made by President Donald Trump in a Rose Garden ceremony last May when he signed an executive order he said restored religious freedoms, said Roger Severino, director of the Office for Civil Rights at the Health and Human Services Department.
+The move fulfills a promise made by President Donald Trump in a Rose Garden ceremony in May when he signed an executive order that he said restored religious freedoms, said Roger Severino, director of the Office for Civil Rights at the Health and Human Services Department.

 “That was a promise made, and this was a promise kept,” Severino told reporters.
 The new rule, he said, provides “relief to those who have been under the thumb of the federal government.”